Benjamin Brooks (politician): Immigration

+Policing

 In November 2020, Brooks expressed support for stricter regulations on police.
 He attended a simulated police training exercise hosted by the Maryland Fraternal Order of Police, which he said gave him emphasize with the split-second decisions officers have to make, but did not change his mind on policing reforms.

+Redistricting

 In October 2021, Brooks joined a lawsuit against the Baltimore County Council's redistricting plan, which resulted in a new map with a second minority opportunity district.